NXP/matter/docs/platforms/nxp/nxp_se05x_guide.md

     public key is read out.
 The private key bytes are filled with the information of the Node operational key id.
 This is called reference key.
     Reference key is used to refer SE05x for ECDSA Sign operation.

+*   (5) : It is recommended to protect the key id using authenticated session.

 ### Step 5: Run Chip-tool example